 I want to point out that I was friendly, yet confident with the service rep. It may sound cliche, but treat others as you would want to be treated and you will get better results.
 Act like a jerk, and you’ll strike out.

-I have since been able to do this again, and after Comcast started charging me again for a modem, I got rid of their modem fee by purchasing my own modem and router – saving me another $10 per month (yes, Comcast recently jacked up their modem rates).
+Important Note: I also previously got rid of the Comcast modem fee by purchasing my own modem and router – saving me another $15 per month (yes, Comcast has recently raised their modem rental price).
 This is something you 100% must do too.

 Cut your Comcast Xfinity Bill Discussion: